 | $3,014 (in-district)*

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||85%*||83%*|

 |Acceptance Rate||100% (open admissions policy)*||100% (open admissions policy)*|

 |Undergraduate Graduation Rate||12% (for those who began their studies in 2014)*||7% (for those who began their studies in 2011)*|

 Wayne County Community College

-Wayne County Community College (WCCC) is a 2-year public school serving over 18,000 students annually.
-Academic and career programs are offered in over 60 areas leading to professional certificates and associate's degrees.
-Many programs are focused on specific trades, such as automotive repair and welding.
+Wayne County Community College (WCCC) is a 2-year public school with five campus locations.
+As of 2018, over 100 academic and career programs are offered leading to professional certificates and associate's degrees.
+Many programs are focused on specific trades, such as the following options.

 Associate of Applied Science in Automotive Service Technology